zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for RDP Negotiation Failure messages.

-   :c: The connection record for the underlying transport-layer session/flow.
+   :param c: The connection record for the underlying transport-layer session/flow.

-   :failure_code: The failure code sent by the server.
+   :param failure_code: The failure code sent by the server.

-   :flags: The flags set by the server.
+   :param flags: The flags set by the server.

 .. zeek:id:: rdp_client_core_data
    :source-code: base/protocols/rdp/main.zeek 186 212